julio-pg/julio-pg/README.md

 - 🎓 &nbsp; Study in Open Bootcamp and self-taught.
 - 💼 &nbsp; Android developer and front-end web developer.
 - 🌱 &nbsp; Enthusiast in Software Development.
-- 🎧 &nbsp; Listen to music and play Video Games as hobbies/side hustles.
+- 🎮 &nbsp; Listen to music and play Video Games as hobbies/side hustles.
-- 🎵 &nbsp; I think lying down and listening to music is an escape from stress.
+- 🎵 &nbsp; Listening to music and programming are my escape from reality.

 <h3>🛠 Tech Stack</h3>